Morris D. Forkosch Prize

 The American Historical Association offers the Morris D. Forkosch Prize annually in recognition of the best book in English in the field of British, British imperial, or British Commonwealth history since 1485.
 Submission of books relating to the shared common law heritage of the English-speaking world are particularly encouraged in memory of the late Professor Forkosch’s contributions to the field of legal studies and legal history.
 The general rules for submission are:

-- Books with an imprint of 2013 will be eligible for the 2014 competition.
+- Books with a copyright of 2016 will be eligible for the 2017 competition.

 - Nominators must complete an online prize submission form for each book submitted.

 - One copy of each entry must be sent to each committee member and clearly marked “Forkosch Award Entry.”
 Print copies preferred unless otherwise indicated.
 If only e-copy is available, please contact review committee members beforehand to arrange submission format.